kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Type: Annotation

-Example: `alpha.jobset.sigs.k8s.io/node-selector: ""`
+Example: `alpha.jobset.sigs.k8s.io/node-selector-strategy=true`

-Used on: JobSets
+Used on: JObs ,Pods

-This annotation acts as a flag.
-When set, the JobSet controller injects nodeSelectors for the `JobSetNameKey` label (e.g., `jobset.sigs.k8s.io/jobset-name`) to ensure exclusive job placement per topology.
+This annotation can be applied to a JobSet.
+When it's set, the JobSet controller modifies the Jobs and their corresponding Pods by adding node selectors.
+This ensures exclusive job placement per topology domain, restricting the scheduling of these Pods to specific nodes based on the strategy.

 ### alpha.jobset.sigs.k8s.io/namespaced-job

-Type: Annotation
+Type: Annotation, Label

-Example: `alpha.jobset.sigs.k8s.io/namespaced-job: "true"`
+Example: `alpha.jobset.sigs.k8s.io/namespaced-job:my-jobset-replicatedjob-A-0`

-Used on: Jobs
+Used on: Jobs, Pods

-This annotation indicates that the job is namespaced.
+The JobSet controller adds this label/annotation to Jobs and Pods that are part of a JobSet.
+It stores the namespaced Job name, which is used for logging and event management within the JobSet context.

 ### alpha.jobset.sigs.k8s.io/no-schedule